jinho-yoo/esp32s3-eye/README.md

 The user folder is set as the default value as shown below.
 Click "Install" to proceed with the installation.(It takes some time.)

 4. You can now start working by creating a new project or opening an imported project folder.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-* to be determined

-### Installation

-_Below is an example of how you can